MatthijsKamstra/haxephp/09flatfile/about.md

 #About flatfile

-A very common way of loading data in your web-app is the use of `json` files.
+A common way of loading data in your web-app is the use of `json` files.

 But you can also use it as a flat-file database:

 > In databases a flat file refers to data files that contain records with no structured relationships.
-Flat files may contain only basic formatting, have a small fixed number of fields, and it may or may not have a file format.
+Flat files may contain basic formatting, have a small fixed number of fields, and it may or may not have a file format.

 So in this example we read and write a json file asif it was a database.